baetyl/baetyl/doc/us-en/customize/How-to-write-a-node-script-for-node-runtime.md

-# How to write a python script for Node runtime
+# How to write a javascript for Node runtime

 **Statement**：